ilteoood/SiteAlert-Python/README.md

 With this application you can monitor the changes of one or more web pages.

-Copyright (c) 2014, Matteo Pietro Dazzi <---> ilteoood All rights reserved.
+Copyright (c) 2015, Matteo Pietro Dazzi <---> ilteoood All rights reserved.

-List of the avaible arguments:
+List of the available arguments:

 -a -> add a new site

+-am -> register new mail

 -b -> continuous check